Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ## Use the Fetch API

-The more recent approach to handle resource fetching, especially to external APIs, is the built-in Fetch API.
+The more recent approach to handle resource fetching, especially to external APIs, is the built-in [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-It offers a more straightforward implementation than the previous `XMLHttpRequest` option and boasts a more powerful and flexible feature set.
+It offers a more straightforward implementation than the previous `XMLHttpRequest` option; and boasts a more powerful and flexible feature set.
 Because it employs `Promises` quite heavily, subsequent action calls can be chained or swapped out for the `async/await` syntax.

 The downsides to the Fetch API are: